Tour CB21

 Tour CB21, formerly Tour Gan, is an office skyscraper located in La Défense, the high-rise business district situated west of Paris, France.
 It was designed by celebrated American architect Max Abramovitz.

+History

 Built from 1972 to 1974, the tower is 179 m (587 ft) tall at roof height.
 However, it reaches 187 m (614 ft) once including the antenna located on the roof.
-It is the fourth-tallest skyscraper in La Défense after Tour First, Tour Total and Tour Areva.
+It was the second tallest building in Paris upon its completion.
 Its ground shape is in the form of a Greek cross.

 In 1972, during construction, a protest campaign opposed the building of Tour Gan.
 Protesters demanded a reduction in height.
 However, the tower was completed at the planned height.

 Today, the main tenants are Suez Environnement and AIG France.

 The structure is owned by Fonciere des Regions.